 One of the major differences between working as an employee and working for myself is the use of my car.
 When I worked out of a central office, going to work meant driving there, then using the company truck to drive to the outlaying studio or transmitter site locations.
 Now that I work for myself, I drive either my personal vehicle or the truck that belongs to my company.

-The problem with these vehicles is the expense in operating them.
-I generally try not to take gas payments from the company I work for, as I am not an employee of that company, I’d rather take the mileage write off.
-Still, there are times, especially at the end of the month, when I am filling up the pick up truck and watching the gas pump turn over the $100.00 mark, that I have to cringe.
+The problem with these vehicles is the expense of operating them.
+I generally try not to take gas payments from the company I work for, as I am not an employee of that company, I’d rather take the mileage write-off.
+Still, there are times, especially at the end of the month, when I am filling up the pickup truck and watching the gas pump turn over the $100.00 mark, that I have to cringe.

 Perhaps the next personal vehicle will be something more fuel efficient, like a Toyota Yaris hatchback.
 They look pretty reliable and get good gas mileage.
 If I need to take the big truck, I still have it.
 I have just three concerns: